 The Northern Hemisphere of this planet is in a normal warming cycle.
 It began to manifest itself as the preceding cycle, the Mini-Ice Age (1300-1800), wound down about the mid-19th century.
 Nothing in global climate happens overnight.
 Each cycle is of about 500-years duration.
 With that assumption, we can say that the midpoint of this warming cycle that we are enjoying will be about 2100.
-In other words, historically speaking, we can expect the climate to gradually trend toward warmer and dryer for the next 92-years.
+In other words, we can expect the climate to gradually trend toward warmer and dryer for the next 92-years.
 Then it might get worse, historically speaking that is.
 At the same time, there will be periodic cycles of colder, wetter weather in parts of the globe that have never experienced such in living memory.

 Now, if the present global Climate Change cycle - Global Warming - is our responsibility, you know carbon offsets, CO2, and whatnot, if we caused this calamity, how do you explain the Medieval Warm Period (800-1300)?
 It was warmer in the Northern Hemisphere then than it is now.
 Perhaps the Vikings, the Greenland Norse people whom I write about caused it with their peat fires, flatulent livestock, and whatnot.
 Sounds ridiculous, huh?
 It is ridiculous.
 They had nothing more to do with their natural planetary climate cycle then, than we do with ours today.
 Remember, all of this climate stuff has happened before.
 It has been happening for 18,000-years that we know about.

 The sun and the oceans working in concert control the weather on this planet.
 Without this synergy, much of the inhabited areas of the northern and southern hemispheres would be uninhabitable.